engineer-akshat/Data_Analytics/README.md

   - Manual: 3,732 vehicles.
   - Automatic: 1,405 vehicles.

-- **Insight**: Petrol cars dominate the listings, likely due to their suitability for urban settings.
-Manual transmission remains the preferred choice, although automatic is gaining popularity.
+- **Insight: Petrol cars dominate the listings, likely due to their suitability for urban settings.
+Manual transmission remains the preferred choice, although automatic is gaining popularity.**

 ---